-Worker grievances will be addressed by the project level/specific GRM which is described in the Project's ESMF Manual (section 11).
-All project workers are expected to access the GRM.
+Table 3 outlines contact information at each level.
+This grievance mechanism will be available to all workers.
 The grievance mechanism does not impede access to other judicial or administrative remedies that might be available under the national law or through existing arbitration procedures, or substitute for grievance mechanisms provided through collective agreements.
 The channels for labor grievances are described below: